 AIS also helps average performers learn to spot missed opportunities.
 Sometimes, a customer indicates something that could have led to an upsell or a cross-sell but a lack of training leads the rep to miss out on delivering a pitch specific to that need.
 AIS can teach managers how to assist their reps on how and when to apply selective guidance or to dig a little deeper on an issue.
 Teaching these skills not only moves your average performers up the line, it also drives stronger commercial outcomes.

-Never miss a chance to save
+Coaching agents in the call center: Never miss a chance to save

 When it comes to poorly scored interactions that are likely to result in customer churn, encounters that previously flew under the radar will always come to light with AIS deployed.
 Managers and supervisors can proactively step in to try and prevent disloyalty by hearing the customers out or presenting save offers.
 These negative scores can be excellent teaching opportunities for all agents on what not to do, and how to ensure situations don’t escalate to that level in the future.